dirakx1/Dockeriot/installation.md

 # Installation

-For platform use we need to install docker under an ARM based arquitecture we are going to describe a basic installation for the raspberry pi3 platform using the raspbian operative system.
+For dockeriot use we need to install docker under an ARM based arquitecture, that is common for embedded systems. we are going to describe a basic installation for the raspberry pi3 platform using the raspbian operative system.

 ## Raspbian intallation